-The work series The Aesthetic and Political Potential of Human Body scents comprises the following projects:
+The Aesthetic and Political Potential of Human Body scents comprises the following projects:

-I smell a rat (2019, Ada X, Montreal, CA & Goethe Institute Max Mueller Bhavan, Bangalore, IN)
+I Smell a Rat (2019, Ada X, Montreal, CA & Goethe Institute Max Mueller Bhavan, Bangalore, IN)

 Smell Feel Match (2019, Kunsthalle Rostock, DE & VIVA!
 Art Action, Montreal, CA)